What is Mullvad?

 - Obfsproxy and Shadowsock bridges (anti-censorship technologies)

-- Secure Shell (SSH) and Secure Sockets Layer (SSL) (stunnel) tunnelling (anti-censorship technologies)
+- Secure Shell (SSH) and Secure Sockets Layer (SSL) (stunnel) tunneling (anti-censorship technologies)

 - Multi-hop VPN